sid88in/serverless-appsync-plugin/doc/authentication.md

 ```

 - `userPoolId`: The user pool id to use.
 - `awsRegion`: The region where the user pool is located.
-Default to the stack's region.
+Defaults to the stack's region.
 - `appIdClientRegex`: An optional regular expression for validating the incoming Amazon Cognito user pool app client ID.

 ### OIDC